Goal 4: Policies, processes and practices

 Community educational events

 We host a range of lifelong learning events that are open to the general public.
 We have public lectures and community educational events delivered both ad hoc and on a programmed basis.
-We host performances in our Martin Harris Centre and regular family events at our Cultural Institutions – for example our weekly Art Babies class at our Whitworth Art Gallery.
-All can be found on the events website.
-We also have our annual Community Festival, which is community educational event, opening the University and its research to local communities.
+We host rich and diverse range of over 100 annual events at our Cultural Institutions, for example our weekly Art Babies class at our Whitworth Art Gallery, and performances in our Martin Harris Centre and regular family.
+Programmed events take place during key awareness months of the year, for example, LGBT month, Black History Month and for International Women’s Day.
+We also have our annual Community Festival, which is a community lifelong learning educational event, opening the University and its research to local communities.

 We host a wide range of events – both programmed and ad hoc – that are open to the general public relating to executive and vocational training courses.
-We have various Continuing professional development (CPD) courses available from our faculty of humanities, biology medicine and health, science and engineering, as well as online courses on management.
+We have various Continuing professional development (CPD) courses available from our faculty of humanities, biology medicine and health, science and engineering.
+We offer courses on a wide range subject areas including: aerospace and civil engineering; biology; medicine and health; business and management; computer science; health care ethics and law; materials; mechanical engineering; and pharmacy.
 Our University Language Centre offers individual language courses that cater to a range of levels from beginner to advanced, and are open to everyone – students of the University, members of staff and members of the public.

 Lifelong learning policy

-Our prestigious Race Equality Chartermark publicly commits us to race equality across all our activities with staff and students, including those relating to our outreach and admissions activities being accessible to those of all races.
-We hold 15 Athena Swan Charters for Gender Equality and embedded into each of these are the promotion of gender equality in access to outreach activities.
+Our prestigious Race Equality Chartermark demonstrates our public commitment to race equality across all activities involving staff and students, ensuring outreach and admissions remain accessible to people of all races.
+We also hold 15 Athena Swan Charters for Gender Equality, each of which embeds the promotion of gender equality in access to outreach activities.